MileHacker Logo

 • JR Pass: For extensive train travel throughout Japan, a Japan Rail Pass offers substantial value.

-• JR East Pass (Nagano Niigata Area): For regional travel within Niigata and neighboring prefectures, this the pass is an economical choice.
+• JR East Pass (Nagano Niigata Area): For regional travel within Niigata and neighboring prefectures, this a card is an economical choice.

 • Niigata City Loop Bus One-Day Pass: This pass (¥500) offers unlimited rides on the designated loop bus, covering major city tourist attractions.